 - If you are a Salesforce for QuickBooks subscriber, your salesforce.com and the included integration services will cease.

-- If you are a Salesforce for QuickBooks Integration subscriber, only your integration services will cease and your account will be cancelled.
+- If you are a Salesforce for QuickBooks Integration subscriber, only your integration services will cease and your account will be canceled.
 Your Salesforce CRM service will not be affected by the change to your integration service.

 - Orders will not flow directly from Salesforce to QuickBooks.